dragoyanev/vr-ue4-project-01-kitchen-cleanup/README.md

 This project makes a game within Unreal Engine 4 for room-scale VR.
 It is needed to utilize motion controllers for a kitchen-themed interaction game.
 Spawn messy dishes and get them into the sink as quickly as possible!

+## Necessary Controller
+ - The project is developed and tested with Oculus Rift

 ## Necessary Software
 - [Epic Games Launcher, Unreal Engine 4.15](https://www.unrealengine.com/en-US/blog)